 Korinna, Class of 2022, Life Sciences

 You might have some fond memories of being at the circus when you were little; now, you get to re-experience all that wonder in university.
 The circus, in many ways, can be a metaphor for your experience at Queen’s: it is crazy and unpredictable, and can elicit a wide range of emotions.
 Like a tightrope walker’s performance, our success depends on finding and maintaining our balance.
 As a busy student you may find yourself as a tightrope walker trying to stay balanced on the wire while juggling your performance.
 Balance is not easy to maintain as a student who has to juggle school, relationships, jobs and more.
-Sometimes it can feel like there’s more than we can handle, and we wobble back and forth, juggling all aspects of your life.
+Sometimes it can feel like there’s more than you can handle, and you wobble back and forth, juggling all aspects of your life.
 Being a combination of a tightrope walker and a juggler is common, but that doesn’t make it easy or fun.

-It’s stressful when we’re trying to balance everything, especially while you are walking along the wire and trying to juggle at the same time.
+It’s stressful when you’re trying to balance everything, especially while you are walking along the wire and trying to juggle at the same time.
 Here are some tips from the big top that can help you manage your juggling act while staying balanced on the wire.
 Let’s pull back the curtain and see what lessons we can learn among all these flips and tricks.

 - Plan your act: set a schedule.

 Whether you are performing in a circus or in university, you have lots to do.
 Instead of improvising your performance, you should plan your act.
 This will help you stay organized and manage your time more effectively.
 Use a weekly schedule to plan when you’ll go to classes, eat, sleep, exercise, fulfill commitments and do homework.
 Make sure you also plan some time to relax and enjoy the show.
 Use a term calendar to keep track of due dates for assignments and see the big picture for the whole term.
 This will also help you to plan your weekly schedule.

 Here are some templates and some tools you can use to schedule your time: